 Engineers are problem solvers who search for quicker, better, and more effective ways to meet today’s challenges.
 To ‘engineer’ literally means to “make things happen”.
 Engineering is about the design and production of useful products and services.
 Many seemingly simple aspects of our daily lives have been conceptualized, designed and developed by engineers.
 The diversity of engineering means that whatever your interests, there is probably a role for you working in engineering.

 The engineering science degree consists of general education core and specialized core.
 Students meeting prerequisites are able to complete the program (65-67 total credits) in 2 years.

 As part of the Connecticut College of Technology (COT), the engineering science associate’s degree provides a seamless pathway (with automatic acceptance, full transfer of credit, and junior / third-year status) for graduates who transfer to COT universities including the University of Connecticut, the University of Hartford, Central Connecticut State University, the University of New Haven or Fairfield University.
-Please see the QVCC COT Program Coordinator for more details regarding GPA requirements for the COT university partners.
+Please see the QVCC COT Site Coordinator for more details regarding GPA requirements for the COT university partners.